Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

-type -- signature (type annotation) = defines the inputs and outputs of a function, subroutine or method typecast types types -- Liskov substitution principle (L of SOLID) https://en.wikipedia.org/wiki/Liskov_substitution_principle types -- slow types https://jsr.io/docs/about-slow-types (also in Swift: The compiler is unable to type-check this expression in reasonable time) types -- subtyping -- circle/ellipse or square/rectangle problem "hierarchical taxonomies are difficult to make universal" https://en.wikipedia.org/wiki/Circle%E2%80%93ellipse_problem
+type -- signature (type annotation) = defines the inputs and outputs of a function, subroutine or method typecast types types -- abstract (class) = base (or common def) not supposed to be used "as is" but extended types -- abstract vs. concrete = may not be relevant, ex.
+TypeScript, and "duck typing" types -- concrete type/class = vs abstract, the one supposed to be actually used types -- duck typing types -- interface = An interface decouples what needs to be implemented from how it is implemented types -- Liskov substitution principle (L of SOLID) https://en.wikipedia.org/wiki/Liskov_substitution_principle types -- slow types https://jsr.io/docs/about-slow-types (also in Swift: The compiler is unable to type-check this expression in reasonable time) types -- subtyping -- circle/ellipse or square/rectangle problem "hierarchical taxonomies are difficult to make universal" https://en.wikipedia.org/wiki/Circle%E2%80%93ellipse_problem